UNIST-LOFT/SimAPR/README_detailed.md

 * `DiffTGen` and `ODS` are used for RQ 2 (Recall) in our paper.

 ### Scripts for our experiments
-We prepared various scripts to run our experiments easily in `experiments/<tool>`.
+We created a number of scripts to help us conveniently execute our tests in `experiments/<tool>`.
-In this section, we will explain about each script and how to run them.
+We will describe each script and how to execute it in this part.

 * `d4j_<tool>.py` contains benchmark lists of Defects4j v1.2.0 and Defects4j v2.0.
 * `seeds.py` contains 50 seeds used in our experiments.